If you have a shark, you probably already encountered the “shark-vacuum-brush-not-spinning” issue.

 - Replace both parts before using your vacuum.

-Shark vacuums use a motor-protective thermostat, which means it will cut out if the motor starts to overheat.
+Since Shark vacuum cleaners are equipped with a motor-protective thermostat, the vacuum will cut out if the motor starts to overheat.

 - Turn the vacuum off and unplug it

 - Empty the dust cup

 - With the dust cup still off, clean the filters according to the user guide.